HP3-16/machine-learning-1/README.md

 # Machine Learning

 Learing to use Github as well.
-In this we shall use the Neural Networks extensively
+In this we shall use the Neural Networks extensively.